profweiliu/environmental-design-capstone/assignments.md

 ### Submission Deadline

 Assignment 1 is due on **Monday, February 9 at 12:00 PM (noon)**.
-The **Stakeholder Interview Preparation** group must submit their work by **11:59 PM on February 9**, as this task requires reviewing and synthesizing findings from all other groups.
+The **Stakeholder Interview Preparation** group could submit their work by **11:59 PM on February 9**, as this task requires reviewing and synthesizing findings from all other groups.

 ---